GLaDOS-Michigan/Basilisk/README.md

 python3 eval.py
 ```

-The results are written to the sloc.csv file.
+The results are written to the sloc.csv file, and should match the numbers in Table 1 of the paper.